MiguelMSandin/phylogeniesQuickStart/README.md

 **Step 5**. **Interpret your phylogenetic tree**.
 First from a **methodological point of view**: Are all nodes highly supported?
 Are there no polytomic nodes?
 Are there no long branches?
 Then we add the **biological thinking**: Are the outgroups clearly defined and independent from the ingroup?
 Are the patterns among clades as previously reported/suggested/expected?
 Can you explain the tree topology according to the *species* you used (e.g.; rRNA genes, plastids, proteins)?
 Lastly we add a **broader context**: can you explain the tree in a biological integrative context?
 For example if using genes/proteins, can you explain it from a morphological or ecological point of view?
+What is contributing to the state of the art of your research?
 If not, then you should come back to **Step 1**, and think again on the chosen *species* and/or try to use different trimming options according to your scientific question.

 ---